 If ever there was a parallel between my life and this story, I am definitely the older son.
 I feel his pain.
 I get it, and he's right to be mad because I'd be mad as hell too.
 The story never really addresses his struggles the same way I'm expected to provide for everyone else without being addressed with the bare minimum of a thank you.

 You might think that it's egotistical or selfish to demand a little appreciation, but unless you've provided for someone else at the expense of yourself while being barraged with verbal attacks and emotional manipulation, then your insight is pretty much invalid to me because I don't expect you to understand what it's like.

 The younger son

-As twisted as it sounds, sometimes I WANT to be the younger son.
+As twisted as it sounds, sometimes I WANT to be like that of the younger son.
 I want to say, "fuck it," and dip out.
-I want to be selfish and go far, far away and just stop being the older son who never says a word and works day in and day out to keep everyone else afloat.
+I want to be selfish and go far, far away and just stop being like the older son who never says a word and works day in and day out to keep everyone else afloat.
 I daydream about other people I know who have their "selfish twenties" wishing I could trade lives with them.
 I wish I could be like those other young adults who lead fabulous lives on their own while never worrying about leaving their mother behind with a monster.

-And even though I want to be the younger son and pursue a fun, carefree life, I can't bring myself to do it because I can't be like my fucking dad.
+And even though I want to be like the younger son and pursue a fun, carefree life, I can't bring myself to do it because I can't be like my fucking dad.